Educational Options in California

 An associate degree signifies you have completed two years of college study.
 Having the degree can be useful when you are applying for jobs or seeking promotions.
 You do not have to complete the degree in order to transfer, but you can earn the degree by completing the same courses as those required to transfer.
 For many students, getting the degree is rewarding; it functions as a benchmark along the way to a bachelor's degree.
 Requirements for the associate degree may not be the same as requirements for transfer.
-The Associate in Arts for Transfer (AA-T) and Associate in Science for Transfer (AS-T) degrees allow students to complete both an associate degree and lower-division transfer requirements for a major.
+The Associate in Arts for Transfer (AA-T) and Associate in Science for Transfer (AS-T) degrees allow students to complete both an associate degree and lower-division transfer requirements to a similar degree at a California State University campus.
 It is important to consult with a counselor to formulate an educational plan that will best suit your individual needs and goals.

 7. What are "articulation agreements"?

 These are agreements developed cooperatively between IVC and other colleges indicating comparable courses and transferability.
 They are used in planning your transfer program.
 IVC has articulation agreements with all UC and most CSU campuses, and with many of the private colleges in Orange County and Los Angeles.
 If the college or university you plan to attend does not currently have an articulation agreement with IVC, make an appointment with a counselor.
-Bring the catalog of the transfer institution to the appointment.
 Students are encouraged to use www.assist.org to find the most updated articulation information with all UC and CSU campuses.
 Visit the Transfer Center (949-451‑5339, students.ivc.edu/transfercenter) or see a counselor (949-451-5319, students.ivc.edu/counselingcenter) for more information.